 Touring Kilkenny Castle

-When you tour the castle, you’ll start at the ground floor with medieval foundations that date back to the 13th century.
-The ground floor contains the base of the West “Strongbow” Tower, the Chinese Withdrawing Room where the ladies withdrew after dinner, the State Dining Room, the Entrance Corridor, the Reception, the Entrance Hall, the Grand Staircase, and the Tapestry Room.
+The tour starts on the ground floor, which contains the base of the West “Strongbow” Tower, the Chinese Withdrawing Room where the ladies withdrew after dinner, the State Dining Room, the Entrance Corridor, the Reception, the Entrance Hall, the Grand Staircase, and the Tapestry Room.

-The first floor contains the Anteroom, the mid-19th century Library, the Drawing Room, the Irish Wicklow granite Cantilevered Stairs, the 19th century Picture Gallery Wing, and the Cararra Marble Fireplace.
+The first floor contains the Anteroom, the mid-19th century Library, the Drawing Room, the Irish Wicklow granite Cantilevered Stairs, the 19th century Picture Gallery Wing that’s the second-longest room in Ireland, and the Cararra Marble Fireplace.

 The second floor contains the Bedroom Corridor that had been a gallery in the 16th and 17th centuries, the Victorian Nursery, the Private Sitting Room for the Lady of the house, the Blue Bedroom where King Edward VII and Queen Alexandra stayed in 1904, the Chinese Bedroom, and the Moorish Staircase.